domagojk/scalable-arhitecture/README.md

 In a classic React arhitecture, for this we use a "top-down" approach where all the data from the domain logic is passed to the root component and than forwarded to its children.
-But to make it more convenient, this tree hierarchy is sometimes broken by using "workholes" to the domain logic (Redux containers or similar components).
+But to make it more convenient, this tree hierarchy is sometimes broken by using "wormholes" to the domain logic (Redux containers or similar components).

 In Recycle, this is done differently.